vDorst/RTLPlayground/doc/CpuPort.md

 The RTL827x provide a CPU Port for a NIC on the 8051 side of the SoC.

 ## Receiving packets
+In order to receive packets on the ASIC side, bit 0 of RTL837X_REG_RX_CTRL (0x785c) must be set.
+Further bits in the register enable reception of various kinds of Ethernet frames.
+They should all be set in order for the firmware to decide what to do with them.
+To drop packets with incorrect Ethernet frame CRC already by the ASIC, clear bit 2 of this register.

 Packets are received by either polling the RTL837X_REG_RX_AVAIL register (0x7874), which will be > 0 if data is within a ring-buffer on the ASIC side of the SoC.
 Alternatively, an interrupt can be triggered (EX1).